Take These 12 Country Roads In Florida For An Unforgettable Scenic Drive

 Big Bend takes a scenic route from the charming Panhandle town of Apalachicola to the local favorite St. George Island.
 There are tons of state parks and forests, along with many other attractions that would make this an awesome Florida road trip.
 Don’t just take our word for it though, check it out here.

-Have you taken any of these scenic drives?
-Do you have any others you’d like to share with us?
+Have you taken any of these great roads?
+Do you have any other suggestions for scenic drives in Florida that you’d like to share with us?
 Please let us know in the comments below.